 In order to keep up in today’s world, businesses must attract forward-thinking clients, employees, and other stakeholders who are focused on DEIB.
-In this article, we will define DEIB, share examples of what companies are currently doing to support these efforts, offer tips to help you kick start your initiatives, and explain how Activate 180’s employee coaching program can further your progress.
+In this article, we will define DEIB, share examples of what companies are currently doing to support their DEIB initiatives, offer tips to help you kick-start your DEIB initiatives, and explain how Activate 180’s employee coaching can further your progress.

-Diversity: the representation of individuals who come from a variety of social, ethnic, and sexual backgrounds, and who have different experiences and beliefs than each other.
+Diversity: the representation of individuals who come from a variety of social, ethnic, and sexual backgrounds, and who have different experiences and beliefs from each other.